-This piece was written by registered dietitian and gut health specialist – Kaitlin Colucci with the assistance of her intern Eimar Sutton [@e.k.nutrition]
+This article was written one of our contributors; registered dietitian and gut health specialist – Kaitlin Colucci with the assistance of her intern Eimar Sutton [@e.k.nutrition]

 The link between the gut and the brain has been hinted at for decades, through phrases such as ‘gut feeling’, ‘gut instinct’, and ‘butterflies in my stomach’.
 Despite this, it’s only in more recent years that scientists have begun to understand this link and how it works.